spieglt/FlyingCarpet/README.md

 + Replace `netsh wlan` with Native WiFi API on Windows.

 + Mobile versions, integrating functionality from https://github.com/claudiodangelis/qr-filetransfer.

-Disclaimer: I am not a cryptography expert.
-Do not use for private files if you think a skilled attacker is less than 100 feet from you and trying to intercept them.

 Licenses for third-party tools and libraries used can be found in the "3rd_party_licenses" folder.